Need to weld aluminum, copper, steel, stainless steel, titanium or thin sheet? You should know that controlling heat is essential.

 Multi-Process Machines Offer More Functions for Your Money

 A multi-process welder can give you more versatility for the same money.
-Sometimes a multi-process welder offers MIG or plasma cutter ability along with TIG.
+Sometimes they can offer MIG or plasma cutter ability along with TIG.

 How Much Can You Spend on Your Machine?